SnackerBit/YB-isoTPS/README.md

 For a detailed explanation of the algorithms see our paper [[4]](#4) and the master's thesis [[5]](#5). <br />

 The repository contains two folders, `src` and `test`.
 The `src` folder contains the implementation as python code.
-In the `test` folder a few jupyter notebooks are given as examples of how the algorithms can be used for finding ground states and performing real time evolution on the square and honeyomb lattice.
+In the `test` folder jupyter notebooks are given as examples of how the algorithms can be used for finding ground states and performing real time evolution on the square and honeyomb lattice.

 ## References
 <a id="1">[1]</a>